 Being married to a veteran with PTSD isn’t always a smooth ride.
 My own marriage has been scarred by depression, secondary trauma, and alcoholism, but I’ll be honest with you: these problems weren’t always my husband’s fault.
 I dragged plenty of my own humanness into this relationship.
 That being said, I love being a veteran’sContinue reading “18 Reasons I Love Being a Veteran’s Spouse”

 Many people don’t understand the impact of PTSD on the spouse. even though it can be devastating.
-In fact, veterans’ spouses can actually develop symptoms of PTSD, and oftentimes don’t know where to turn.
+In fact, veterans‘ spouses can develop symptoms of PTSD, and don’t always know where to turn.
 They suffer in silence while dressing someone else’s wounds.
 But how exactly can someone else’s PTSD change a person?